Data-Based Analysis of Relative Degree and Zero Dynamics in Linear Systems: Preliminaries: Linear systems

 \subsection{Data informativity}

 While the Fundamental Lemma is a powerful tool, it is often possible to identify certain properties from data when the behavior is not controllable or the input sequence is not persistently exciting, and hence the behavior cannot be fully identified.
-In order to treat such cases, the framework of data informativity has been introduced in~\cite{Waarde.2020} and we recall the basic concepts here.
+In order to treat such cases, the framework of data informativity has been introduced in~\cite{Waarde.2020b} and we recall the basic concepts here.
+In the following, we assume that the partition into input and output variables $w = m+p$ is known.